Need to be Baptized?

 Infant baptism is quite different in its order.
 First, the candidate is baptized, then they are added to the church and third they may or may not repent and put their faith in Christ.
 This order is unacceptable because it does not symbolically picture what has already happened in the life of the believer.
 Baptism symbolizes conversion to Jesus—infants cannot be converted.
 An infant cannot repent or possess salvific faith.

-In the old covenant, physical descendants of Abraham were circumcised at the age of eight days old, but in the new covenant (or testament), the focus is now on spiritual descendants of Abraham (Galatians 3:7).
+In the old covenant, physical descendants of Abraham were circumcised at the age of eight days old, but in the new covenant (or testament), the focus is now on spiritual descendants of Abraham (Gal 3:7).
 Since the only way to become a spiritual descendent of Abraham is by repentance toward God and faith in the Lord Jesus, we reject the argument that infant baptism is an appropriate alternative to circumcision for the church.
 Instead, we insist that only those who can articulate a testimony of repentance toward God and faith in the Lord Jesus should be baptized (Acts 20:21).

 We believe an infant cannot inherit the faith of their parents through baptism.
 Nor does one become a Christian through baptism or from being raised in a Christian home.